History of City of Naples

 On this page: Travel tips, GPS codes to get the places and History of city of Naples.

-History and legend: from Neapolis's foundation to the Kingdom of the Two Sicilies
+The history of city of Naples and the legends: from Neapolis's foundation to the Kingdom of the Two Sicilies

 The city of Naples is a city in southern Italy, capital of the Campania region and overlooks Capri’s Island.

 This city is surrounded by Ischia, Capri, and Procida’s islands, Phlegraean fields, the Sorrento peninsula, the volcano Vesuvius, etc. is among one of the most visited places in the world.
 Naples is an inherited culture and the buildings built by the invaders who for centuries dominated and reigned in this city.
 Its history in fact, be-gins in 900 BC.

 But we must not forget the art of cooking: The Pizza, the Casatiello, the Tarallo napoletano, the mozzarella, the limoncello, the Babà, the Pastiera napoletana, the sfogliatella, the struffoli, and what it's called in Naples “ò Cafè" (the Coffee).